akclifto/Retrospective_Toolkit/HELP.md

 #### Setup after cloning repository

-* Navigate to toplevel folder in CLI (cd path/to/Retrospetive_Toolkit/)
+* Navigate to the top-level folder in CLI (cd path/to/Retrospective_Toolkit/)
   * Ensure there is package.json in the root folder
   * From CLI, run:
     * npm install yarn